rzarroca/ob-translations-generator/README.md

 - Generation of a JSON file with the translations formatted to poEditor upload requirements.
 - Generation of a XLSX file with the translations and other fields needed by the translation team.
+- Generation of a TS file that can be directly pasted in the /translations folder of the current page.

 ## Known Issues